darkzeroman/dssg.github.io/_posts/2013-07-26-fellow-profile-nathan-leiby.markdown

 The fellowship has delivered on his wish in short order through a deluge of guest speakers and peer instruction.
 “It's really neat to see someone outline ten things I've never done but could be useful,” Leiby said.

 Leiby plans to use his experiences in the fellowship to help him decide whether he’d like to continue a career in data science in the public sector.
-“At some level, a lot of people are interested in these problems, but I want to know, who’s doing it?
+“At some level, a lot of people are interested in these problems, but I want to know, who’s doing it well and making an impact?
 I want to get involved with them.”

 For anyone facing their own career decisions, Leiby has some advice to offer.
 “I value experiences a lot,” he said, “so don't hesitate to change what you're doing if you think an opportunity is really awesome.
 Something that doesn’t pan out isn’t really a failure, it’s an exploration.”